DESA Oral History Project

 Q: What was your family's reaction?

 A: They felt the same way.
-When I left everybody was in tears and hoping for the best.
+When I left everybody was in tears and hoping for

 Q: Were you the only one from your family to go into the military?